-Most of us are acquainted with what STEM stands for, but not many of us understand how exactly these disciplines are being integrated into the classroom setting.
-Even educators vary in the way they answer the question “What is STEM?”
-Some argue that STEM is a continuum from separate disciplines to a fully integrated one (Nadelson & Seifert, 2017).
-Some classify STEM into hierarchical levels of disciplinary separation/integration (Wang & Knobloch, 2018).
+STEM is a term heavily used in educational circles and papers but surprisingly not everyone understands how the disciplines it pertains to integrate into the classroom setting.
+In fact, educators don’t always give the same answers to the question, “What is STEM?”
+Some believe that it is a continuum from separate disciplines to a fully integrated one (Nadelson & Seifert, 2017).
+On the other hand, there are those who classify STEM into hierarchical levels of disciplinary separation/integration (Wang & Knobloch, 2018).
 While others, still, categorize it based on approaches, with each approach having its own merit and design and is not any more or less than the other (Rennie et al., 2012).

 It is easier to imagine STEM coming into life in the real world than it is to imagine it being taught or studied.
 This is because, for so long, educational frameworks have treated Science, Technology, Engineering, and Mathematics as separate disciplines.
 Careers normally pursued after completing a program in one of these disciplines usually require a working knowledge of the remaining three.